v-cakoll/docs.pl-pl/docs/visual-basic/programming-guide/concepts/expression-trees/debugview-syntax.md

 ---
-title: Składnia wykorzystywana przez program DebugView właściwości (Visual Basic)
+title: Syntax used by DebugView property
-description: W tym artykule opisano specjalnej składni używana przez właściwość programu DebugView do produkcji reprezentację ciągu drzew wyrażeń
+description: Describes the special syntax used by the DebugView property to produce a string representation of expression trees
 author: zspitz
 ms.author: wiwagn
 ms.date: 05/22/2019